 Copy Editor Jobs in USA with Visa Sponsorship

-Copy editors qualify for H-1B and other work visas when the role requires specialized knowledge in communications, journalism, or English.
+Copy editors qualify for H-1B visa and other work visas when the role requires specialized knowledge in communications, journalism, or English.
 Most sponsoring employers expect a bachelor's degree in English, journalism, communications, or marketing, plus demonstrated expertise in style guides, content strategy, or digital publishing platforms.
 For detailed occupation requirements, see the O*NET profile.

 See All Copy Editor Jobs